The name that inspired us

 Susan Mancini

-Susan heads up the business side of 1718, drawing on a wealth of experience in previous roles.
-After starting her career with an architectural practice, and then FirstGroup plc, she began working with the well-known Scottish entrepreneur and philanthropist Sir Tom Hunter, and the financial entrepreneur Jim McMahon, who is a trustee of The Hunter Foundation.
+As Operations Manager, Susan leads Studio 1718’s administrative side, drawing on a wealth of experience in previous roles.
+After starting her career with an architectural practice and then FirstGroup plc, she began working with the well-known Scottish entrepreneur and philanthropist Sir Tom Hunter and the financial entrepreneur Jim McMahon, a trustee of The Hunter Foundation.
 She’s also a qualified financial advisor.

-Susan joined 1718 as a Partner three years ago, managing the financial and administration side of the business.
-“The strong family values at the core of 1718 is one of the reasons why 1718 clients receive such outstanding service,” says Susan.
-“The whole 1718 team shares a culture of wanting to deliver the very best they can.”
+“The strong family values at the core of Studio 1718 is one of the reasons why our clients receive such outstanding service,” says Susan.
+“The whole team shares a culture of wanting to deliver the best they can.”